-Women in all walks of life, whether she is a minister, police officer, activist, CEO of a multinational company, actress, teacher, scientist, doctor, or a housewife, we all like to apply kumkum powder along the parting line of our hair, stick an adhesive bindi between the eyebrows, wear a string of fresh fragrant flowers on our head and also drape a 5-meter long colorful silk saree during festivals, weddings, etc.
+Women in all walks of life, whether she is a minister, police officer, activist, CEO of a multinational company, actress, teacher, scientist, doctor, or a housewife still follow the same tradition.
+We like to apply kumkum powder along the parting line of our hair, stick an adhesive bindi between the eyebrows, wear a string of fresh fragrant flowers on our head and also drape a 5-meter long colorful silk saree during festivals, weddings, etc.

-Generally saffron is used for both culinary & medicinal purposes.
-We use saffron as a food additive as it imparts a beautiful yellow color & delicious aroma when added into sweet and savory dishes, it is usually added into hot milk before adding into desserts, curries, or rice dishes like biryani or pulav to get the desired color.
+We use saffron for both culinary & medicinal purposes.
+As it imparts a beautiful yellow color & delicious aroma we use it as food additive for both the sweet and savory dishes.
+We usually soak saffron in hot milk for few minutes before adding into desserts, curries, or rice dishes like biryani or pulav to get the desired color.

 |Cow’s milk (or any plant based milk)||500 ml|